athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Pathfinder Society/Season 1/Elite Duergar Taskmaster.md

     desc: "DC 20, attack +10; __2nd __ (2 slots) _[[Spells/Enlarge|Enlarge (Self Only)]]_, _[[Spells/Invisibility|Invisibility (Self Only)]]_"

   - name: "Take Them Down!"
     desc: "`pf2:1`  The duergar taskmaster smashes their maul into the ground and invokes Droskar's name to rally their allies to action.
-All allied duergars of equal or lower level that are within 20 feet of the duergar taskmaster gain a + 1 status bonus to attack rolls and damage rolls until the end of the duergar taskmaster's next turn."
+All allied duergars of equal or lower level that are within 20 feet of the duergar taskmaster gain a +1 status bonus to attack rolls and damage rolls until the end of the duergar taskmaster's next turn.\n\n[[Bestiary Effects/Effect_ Take Them Down!|Effect: Take Them Down!]]"

 ```